Help raise funds

 - Ask your children/grandchildren/friends to do a sponsored walk, swim, or silence.

 - Organise a dance, formal ball or concert.

 - Have a dress down day at work and ask each person taking part to donate £1 to Paget's.

 - Make cards, cakes or knitted items to sell at a local event.

 Pot of Tea for Paget's

 Will you share a Pot of Tea for Paget’s?
-We’re asking you to hold a charity tea & cake morning / afternoon with your family, friends and neighbours to raise funds which will help us provide information and support for those with Paget’s disease.
+Why not hold a charity tea & cake morning/afternoon with your family, friends and neighbours, to raise funds which will help us provide information and support for those with Paget’s disease.
 Your guests are asked to make a donation to support the work of the Paget’s Association.
-If you would like a box to use for your donations please let us know.
+If you would like a box to collect donations please let us know.
 All you need are a few key ingredients to make your event a success and join the fight to beat Paget’s disease:

 • A venue – which could be your home